-CMC 343 Broadcast Announcing (B,Y).
+CMC 343 Media Performance (B,Y).
 Course fee.
 Corequisite: CMC 200.
 Covers basic broadcast announcing with an emphasis on preparation and presentation of news, editorial content, commercials, public service announcements, and dramatic and narrative content.
 3 Cr.
 Every Semester.

 CMC 346 Audio Production (B).
 Prerequisite: CMC200; Corequisites: CMC224 or CMC243; Course Fee.
 Covers the principles and practices of audio production while providing practical experience.
 Includes assigned projects on production of music, news and public affairs programming, remote taping, editing, and recording.
 May include audio for video and internet.
 3 Cr.
 3 Cr.
 Every Semester.

 CMC 348 Video Production (B,Y).
 Prerequisite: CMC200; Course Fee.
 Covers the principles and practices of television production, with projects designed for television broadcast.
 Requires students to produce and direct both in-studio and field projects.
 3 Cr.
 Every Semester 3 Cr.
-Every Semester.
+Spring.

 CMC 353 Media Sales and Marketing (B).
 Explores techniques and problems of modern media sales marketing and programming.
 Requires projects to develop latest methods in broadcast and online commercial marketing, planning, audience analysis and programming in both radio and television.
 3 Cr.
 Spring 3 Cr.
 Spring.